Guy A. J. LaBoa

-Guy A. J. Laboa (born December 9, 1939) is a retired United States Army officer.
+Guy A. J. LaBoa (born 1939) is a retired United States Army officer.
 A veteran of the Vietnam War, his senior command assignments included the 4th Infantry Division and the First United States Army.

 Early life

-Guy Anthony Jackson Laboa was born in Houston, Texas, on December 9, 1939, the son of Anthony B. LaBoa and Mary Inez (Hill) LaBoa.
+Guy Anthony Jackson Laboa was born in Houston, Texas, on December 9, 1939.
 He graduated from Channelview High School, and in 1962 he received a Bachelor of Science in commercial marketing from Northwestern State University in Natchitoches, Louisiana.
 A participant in the Reserve Officers' Training Corps program, at his graduation he received his commission in the United States Army as a second lieutenant of Infantry.

 Military career

 Start of career

 LaBoa completed the Infantry Officer Basic Course in 1962.
 His additional training included the Airborne and Pathfinder courses.

 From October 1964 to September 1965, LaBoa served in Vietnam during the Vietnam War.
 After returning to the United States, he was assigned as supply officer for the 6th Student Battalion at Fort Benning.

 In 1966, LaBoa was appointed aide-de-camp to Lieutenant General Louis W. Truman, commander of the Third United States Army at Fort McPherson, Georgia.

 During his second deployment to Vietnam, LaBoa served with the 25th Infantry Division as commander of Company A, 1st Battalion, 5th Infantry Regiment and operations officer for 1st Battalion, 5th Infantry.
 He was selected for promotion to major in 1968.

 LaBoa's post-Vietnam assignments included commander of 2nd Battalion, 15th Infantry Regiment from 1977 to 1979.
 In 1981, LaBoa graduated from the United States Army War College and received a Master of Science in public administration from Shippensburg State University.

 In the early and mid 1980s, LaBoa's assignments included assistant chief of staff for plans, operations and training (G-3) and inspector general for the 5th Infantry Division.